sleepyG8/Remote-Debugger/README.md

 To do:

-+make into terminal commands/loop(easy)
++make into terminal commands/loop(done) done but needs made better

 +add custom breakpoints add addresses to go deeper(easy)

-+better logo
++better logo (last)

-+more optimization its already fast but ill add a seperate thread from the while loop to execute commands like !break, !clear, !atrributes, !peb, !teb, !access
++more optimization its already fast but ill add a seperate thread from the while loop to execute commands like !break, !clear, !atrributes, !peb, !teb, !access (done)

 +A kernel driver in the future to access kernel structures